llamatodd/ffbot-roster/README.md

 The site will update automatically every 30 minutes and push to GitHub Pages.

 ## Credits
-- Built with ❤️ by Grok + llamatodd
+- Built with Grok + llamatodd
 - Powered by Python + HTML/CSS/JS

 ---